jakubsob/r6methods/README.md

 <!-- badges: end -->

 Generate boilerplate code for R6 classes.
-Given R6 class create getters and/or setters for selected class fields.
+Given R6 class create getters and/or setters for selected class fields or use RStudio addins to insert methods straight into class definition.

 ## Installation

+You can install development version from Github using:

 ``` r
 remotes::install_github("jakubsob/r6methods")
 ```

-## Examples
+## Basic usage

-Given an example R6 class we can easily create methods to put into class definition.
+Core functionality comes with `make_methods` function.

 ``` r
 library(r6methods)